 5) We also like to have choices.
 Not being able to go anywhere except the grocery story and work is making me, at least, feel claustrophobic.
 It’s not even so much that I want to go out and do things because I like my alone time and I like being home but not being able to make that choice freely is what has been getting to me.

 6) It’s nice technology has developed in a way where we can play games and socialize online and through social media.
 We can learn about other people’s experience from hundreds of miles away.

 7) Social media and reading the news online can be overwhelming.
 Having this type of access to other people can lead to the spread of misinformation which only creates more fear.
 Also, hearing about coronavirus all the time can be drowning.
 It is necessary to take a break and to walk away from it all.

 8) This is time we can use to look into our inner world.
 I was talking to some friends on the phone and one of the, had said that she read somewhere, “I didn’t realize how much everything was a distraction and now I’m left without those.”
 This is a great time to lookg at yourself without the titles of jobs, material possessions, and other people.
 Work on yourself and help your mind, body, and soul grow.

 I don’t think we will ever know if we’ve done too much or too little when this is over.
 I have heard something that was reassuring, however.
 That is, it is better that we overreact and say we did too much than to do little and say we didn’t do enough.
 That’s something I’ve been holding onto.

 I hope we come out of this more appreciative of our lives and embrace what we have taken for granted.
-I hope we come out of this with more consideration and respect for one another.
+I hope we come out of this with more consideration and respect for others.
 Coronavirus is an event we have all collectively been impacted by.
 Let’s not make each other’s lives more difficult.
-Let’s get through this together.